Skip to content

 cstr ("read_c == write_c")

-In this step, we will read the data from the iosram_bottom to the output buffer.
+In this step, we will read the data from the bottom cell's IOSRAM to the output buffer.
 The output buffer is a resource that is used to store the output data before it is sent to the output device.
 The iosram_bottom has the same structure as the iosram_top, but it is used for output data.
 The program is similar to the reading step so here we directly write the PASM program for this step:

 rop <output_r> (row=2, col=0, slot=1, port=3){